john-champagne/Nintendont-MMMod/README.md

 * **devkitPPC r35-2**
 * **libOGC 1.8.23-1**

-These versions can be downloaded here: https://www.mediafire.com/folder/j0juqb5vvd6z5/devkitPro_archives
+These versions can be downloaded [here](https://archive.org/details/devkitARM-r53-1-any.pkg.tar).

 On Windows, run the "Build.bat" batch script for build Nintendont.